First Contact Practitioner – Musculoskeletal (MSK) Physiotherapist

 • Educational supervision: supports learning and enables learners to achieve proficiency.

-Supervision Guidance for primary care network multidisciplinary teams (NHSE, 2023): NHS England » Supervision guidance for primary care network multidisciplinary teams
+Supervision Guidance for primary care network multidisciplinary teams (NHSE, 2023)

 Clinical and Education supervisors have an integral role to support learners through the FCP Recognition process and to provide assurance that the practitioner has demonstrated the knowledge, skills and attributes required to work in a FCP role in primary care.
 One of their key roles is to review a learner’s portfolio of evidence and decide whether the individual has met the requirements of an appropriate FCP Roadmap.